WuZhuoran/Plant_Seedlings_Classification/PROJECT_PROPOSAL.md

    We will use ensemble method for our different models.
 Ensemble methods can potentially combine the strengh of individul models.

 6. Deep Learning Method + Traditional Method (SVM)
-   We will try to combine both traditional method and deep learning methods.
+   We will experiment with combining both traditional method and deep learning methods.

 7. Data Augmentation
    Data pre-processing and data augmentation will be used in the task.